kuba-wyrostek/binary-parser/README.md

 # binary-parser
-Parse binary data according to provided declarative schema
+**Parse binary data according to provided declarative schema**

+The idea behind the library is to provide the developer with a simple tool that allows them do describe the schema of expected output objects and then parse binary data (in NodeJS Buffer) according to the schema.
+Since the approach is (mostly) declarative - the underlying parsing and validation work is effectively hidden, while the developer gains the high-level view of how the data on the wire is being transformed into possibly nested structures of objects and arrays.
+The library has been successfully used in a few projects both for self-designed and 3rd party binary protocols.

 ## Warning

-This repository is a work in progress.
-Do not use.
+*This repository is a work in progress, published for demonstration purposes.
+Do not use.*

 ## How to use (by examples)